 This company offers payment within 3 business days via check or PayPal.

-This is a smaller company compared to many others listed here, which is why I would recommend you go with them since smaller companies are much better at speed and customer service.
+This is a smaller company compared to many others listed here, which is why I would recommend you go with them since smaller companies tend to be much better at speed and customer service.

 Payment options include Amazon gift card, PayPal, check, or if you prefer, channel it as a donation to a charity of your choice.

-USell functions more as a marketplace where potential sellers like you can connect to a network of potential buyers.
+USell functions more as a marketplace where potential sellers can connect to a network of potential buyers.

 From then on, wait for a prepaid envelope sent out by uSell.

-Not to be outdone by the popular and successful Gazelle, eBay got into the act with their eBay instant sale in February 2011.
+Not to be outdone by the popular and successful Gazelle, eBay got into the game with their eBay instant sale on February 2011.

-Free shipping label is provided from the company, but it does not come with a free box mailed to you.
+Free shipping labels are provided from the company, but it does not come with a free box mailed to you.

 In a way, it operates very similarly to what Gazelle does, but the service is probably a tad complicated with 4 tiers of quality to let you define the state of your own cell phone.